awsdocs/aws-freertos-docs/doc_source/dev-guide-ota-workflow.md

 This section contains a tutorial for updating firmware on devices running Amazon FreeRTOS using OTA updates\.
 You can, however, use OTA updates to send files to any devices connected to AWS IoT\.

 You can use the AWS IoT console or the AWS CLI to create an OTA update\.
 The console is the easiest way to get started with OTA because it does a lot of the work for you\.
 The AWS CLI is useful when you are automating OTA update jobs, working with a large number of devices, or are using devices that have not been qualified for Amazon FreeRTOS\.
-For more information, see [Amazon FreeRTOS Qualification Program](https://aws.amazon.com/freertos/partners/)\.<a name="create-update"></a>
+For more information about qualifying devices for Amazon FreeRTOS, see the [Amazon FreeRTOS Partners](https://aws.amazon.com/freertos/partners/) website\.<a name="create-update"></a>

 **To create a OTA update**